 Despite how intimidating the hundreds of paper-thin layers may seem, croissants are actually quite simple to make; it’s the waiting and repetition that might become a bit trying.
 Luckily, I found a recipe for “quick” croissants, which can produce fresh, homemade pastries from start to finish in about 3 hours.
 Adapting it to better suit my American cups and teaspoons, while also easily veganizing it, this is definitely a good starting place for anyone who wants to give croissants a try for themselves.

-2 1/4 Cups Bread Flour
+- 2 1/4 Cups Bread Flour

-1 Teaspoon Active Dry Yeast
+- 1 Teaspoon Active Dry Yeast

-1/2 Cup + 2 Teaspoons Water
+- 1/2 Cup + 2 Teaspoons Water

-1 Teaspoon Salt
+- 1 Teaspoon Salt

-2 Tablespoons + 2 Teaspoons Granulated Sugar
+- 2 Tablespoons + 2 Teaspoons Granulated Sugar

-1 1/2 Tablespoons Melted Margarine
+- 1 1/2 Tablespoons Melted Vegan Butter

-9 Tablespoons Margarine, Frozen
+- 9 Tablespoons Vegan Butter, Frozen

-To make the dough, start by combining all of the dry ingredients together in a large bowl until well distributed.
+- To make the dough, start by combining all of the dry ingredients together in a large bowl until well distributed.
 Mix everything together and knead until a smooth dough is formed.
 Let rest in the fridge for 20-30 minutes.
-Add in the water and melted margarine, and stir thoroughly to incorporate.
+Add in the water and melted vegan butter and stir thoroughly to incorporate.
 Turn the dough out onto a floured surface and kneed by hand for about 10 – 15 minutes, until smooth and elastic.
 Place in a lightly greased bowl, cover with plastic wrap, and let rest in the refrigerator for about 30 minutes.

-While the dough chills, you can go ahead and prepare the “butter” block.
+- While the dough chills, you can go ahead and prepare the butter block.

-Once properly chilled, roll the dough out into a rectangle about twice as large as your “butter” block.
-Place the “butter” block in the center, diagonal to the sides (not parallel.)
+- Once properly chilled, roll the dough out into a rectangle about twice as large as your butter block.
+Place the butter block in the center, diagonal to the sides (not parallel.)
 Enclose the block like an envelope, bringing the corners of the dough in to meet at the center.
 Roll the whole thing out gently to a thickness of about 1 cm again, and fold the short sides in by thirds.*

-Roll out the dough into a rectangle yet again, and fold in thirds as before.
+- Roll out the dough into a rectangle yet again, and fold in thirds as before.
 Chill for the same amount of time, and then repeat this process once more.
 Chill the dough for 20 more minutes before shaping it.

-To shape your croissants, roll the dough out into a rectangle as before, but cut it with a very sharp knife into equal triangles.
+- To shape your croissants, roll the dough out into a rectangle as before, but cut it with a very sharp knife into equal triangles.
 If you want mini croissants, cut the dough in half lengthwise first, and then cut your triangles.
 Roll each triangle up, starting at the widest side, and the place each one on a fresh silpat or piece of parchment paper.
 Once all the croissants are cut and rolled, let them rise in a warm place for about 75 minutes, until nearly doubled in size.